harvard-lil/perma-mirror/README.md

 Usage
 -----

-At the moment, start a virtual environment and install the requirements, something like this:
+For regular use, start a virtual environment and install the requirements, something like this:

     python3 -m venv env